mysven/docs/GettingStartedJobSearch.md

 * [logo](#Logo) - returns the logo for an ad.

 The easiest way to try out the API is to go to the [Swagger-GUI](https://jobsearch.api.jobtechdev.se/).
-But first you need a key which you need to authenticate yourself.
+But first you need a key to authenticate yourself.

 ## Authentication
 For this API, you will need to register your own API key at [apirequest.jobtechdev.se](https://apirequest.jobtechdev.se)